What is Double Glazing?

 But the cavity they create is not left empty.
 It is filled with argon gas, known for its heat retention abilities and its contribution to enhancing thermal insulation.

-The Science Behind Double Glazing
+Behind Double Glazing Science

-Double glazing works to reduce heat transfer by trapping an insulating argon gas between two panes of glass, creating a thermal barrier.
-This insulating effect of double glazing can minimize heat loss by up to 50% when compared to single-pane windows.
+This insulating effect of double glazing can minimise heat loss by up to 50% when compared to single-pane windows.
 Additionally, double glazing reduces condensation, providing further benefits to homeowners.

 Apart from aiding in insulation, the gas layer in double glazing, along with the extra pane of glass, contributes to:

-• Noise reduction inside a building
+- Noise reduction inside a building

-• Preventing condensation
+- Preventing condensation

-• Enhancing comfort by keeping the interior glass surface closer to room temperature, thereby mitigating moisture buildup.
+- Enhancing comfort by keeping the interior glass surface closer to room temperature, thereby mitigating moisture buildup.

 Benefits of Double Glazing Windows